GT-ARC/opaca-core/doc/api.md

 ### `POST /login`

-* login with user credentials; this route is available for both, the Runtime Platform (for logging in to the platform as a whole) and for the Agent Container (for application-specific credentials to external APIs)
+* login with user credentials; this route is available for both, the Runtime Platform (for logging in to the platform as a whole) and for the Agent Container (for application-specific credentials to external APIs).
+The route for platform-login will forward the request to the configured Keycloak instance, if any, without itself storing or logging the user credentials.
 * input:
   * username
   * password